bilal2311/journalApp/README.md

 - `@Cacheable("journals")` on read operations
 - `@CacheEvict(value = "journals", allEntries = true)` on create/update/delete

-You must have Redis running locally or remotely.
-By default, the app connects to `localhost:6379`.
+You must have Redis running locally or remotely

 ---